paris-saclay-cds/ramp-workflow/doc/workflow.rst

-If you have a new data set and a predictive problem, you may wish to use RAMP to organise local experiments within your team, log model prototypes and their scores or formalise your problem with resuable workflow building blocks.
+If you have a new data set and a predictive problem, you may wish to use RAMP to organise local experiments within your team, log model prototypes and their scores or formalise your problem with reusable workflow building blocks.
 If you are a :ref:`researcher <researcher-domain-science>` you may be interested in setting up a RAMP challenge on `RAMP studio`_ to incite data scientists and machine learning researchers to provide machine learning